I haven't blogged about Newtown because what do you say?

 Yes, Virginia, this is about guns.

-Some person somewhere, who is claimed by many of our species to be a member of our species, genuinely argued today that we should train children to tackle gunmen, and that that would solve everything.
+Some person somewhere, who is claimed by many of our species to be a member of our species, genuinely argued today that we should

+Also, as in the wake of just about any mass shooting I care to recall, there has been a knee-jerk freak-out from gun enthusiasts explaining that the answer is more guns.
 Talking points have been hit, as they are want to do.
 Switzerland, and their world leader percentile of households containing guns (which are there due to their being issued for mandatory military service by citizens as Switzerland has no standing army...) and low gun crime was brought up.
 Just don't mention that all bullets are strictly controlled by the state and only available for purchase and use at approved shooting ranges, or that bullets issued to service personnel (in case of invasion while traveling to military installations) are given in sealed packets which are checked to ensure no unauthorized use, or that a national inventory is taken to confirm the whereabouts of each bullet...
 Shockingly the NRA fell silent until today - lord knows how they'll tackle this one.

 But look, squirrel, moar guns in schools comes the tweety-bloggy cry - because if someone had been there with an ankle piece in a sock or a fanny pack holding their Saturday night special, then somehow none of this would have happened.